rachel94/metaknowledge/metaknowledge/docs/readme.md

 * Installation – done
 * Documentation
     * Overview – done except for some faulty links, please fix this

     * Examples – done

     * Functions &amp; Methods

     * Exceptions
+        * these are all in mkExceptions.py. there aren't any docstrings and all you need to do is grab the names of the exceptions.

-    * Classes (these should all be indented at the same spot, idk why that isn't working, basically all the following are classes until we get to modules)
+    * Classes (these should all be indented at the same spot, idk why that isn't working, basically all the following are classes until we get to modules).
+They can be found in the listed py file):
-        * WOSRecord class
+        * WOSRecord class: WOS/recordWOS.py
-    		* citation class
+    		* citation class: citation.py
-    		* Grant Collection class
+    		* Grant Collection class: grantCollection.py
-    		* Grant class
+    		* Grant class: grants/baseGrant.py
-    		* NSERC Grant class
+    		* NSERC Grant class: grants/NSERCGrant.py
-    		* NSFGrant class
+    		* NSFGrant class: grants/NSFGrant.py
-    		* medline record class
+    		* medline record class: medline/recordMedline.py
-    		* collection class
+    		* collection class: mkCollection.py
-    		* collection with IDs class
+    		* collection with IDs class: mkCollection.py
-    		* extended record class
+    		* extended record class: mkRecord.py
-    		* record class
+    		* record class: mkRecord.py
-    		* proquest record class
+    		* proquest record class: proquest/recordProQuest.py
-    		* record collection class
+    		* record collection class: recordCollection.py
-        * scopus record class
+        * scopus record class: scopus/recordScopus.py

     * Modules
         * Contour – done